dn0sar/frontal_poc/README.md

 Follow these few steps to run the PoC for the Frontal attack against a mock of the IPP library.

+1. Make sure that the SGX-Step kernel module has been loaded since the last reboot (`make load -C sgx-step/kernel`)
-1. Go to the frontal folder: `cd frontal`
+2. Go to the frontal folder: `cd frontal`
-2. Make sure that the variable `ATTACK_SCENARIO` in [frontal/Makefile.config](frontal/Makefile.config) is set to `IPP_LIB` to run this PoC.
+3. Make sure that the variable `ATTACK_SCENARIO` in [frontal/Makefile.config](frontal/Makefile.config) is set to `IPP_LIB` to run this PoC.
-3. The command `make plot` runs the tests and plots the results
+4. The command `make plot` runs the tests and plots the results
     - Plots are saved in the plot folder.
 Note that if the peaks for the two branches are not overlapping the CPU is vulnerable
     - The script prints the average time it took to execute each path.
 Whenever these averages differ significantly the attacker can distinguish between them.
         ```